Día de los Muertos legacy

 Día de los muertos | DAY OF THE DEAD

-Self Help Graphics & Art (SHG) has organized one of the most popular Día de los Muertos events in Los Angeles and perhaps the oldest Day of the Dead commemoration in the country for over four decades.
-Self Help Graphics & Art is unique in that it provides the community with a season of activities from August to November, to celebrate and prepare for Día de los Muertos.
-The season of activities includes the participation of over 50 community organizations, 150 plus volunteers and over 15,000 attendees.
+Self Help Graphics & Art (SHG) has organized one of the most popular Día de los Muertos events in Los Angeles and perhaps, the oldest in the country for over four decades.
+SHG provides the community with a season of activities from September to November, to celebrate and prepare for the grand ceremony held on or near November 2nd.
+The season-long program draws over 50 community organizations, 150 plus volunteers and over 15,000 attendees.